vesamet/heraldry-composer/README.md

         },
       },
 ```
+**A complete example can be found in [this playground](https://bit.dev/vesamet/olgorian-slates/heraldry-composer)**

 Note that charges with a placement of 4 will always have the two first

-### Adding your own shield type, division, ordinaries or charge
+## Adding your own shield type, division, ordinaries or charge

 **For divisions, ordinaries and charges:**